gospel-desk/www.logstown.com/_posts/2020-07-28-first-event.md

 ---
 layout: post
 heading: "First Event on July 29"
-excerpt: "The first Gospel Desk event will be live-streamed from Grace Church in Edgeworth tomorrow evening."
+excerpt: "The first Gospel Desk event will be live-streamed from Grace Edgeworth tomorrow evening."
 is_published: yes
 ---

-On Wednesday, July 29 from 7:00 to 8:30 PM (US/Eastern), Lord willing, I will be speaking at [Grace Church](https://www.edgeworthanglican.com/) in Edgeworth, PA, sharing about the [Twelve Believers](https://www.gospeldesk.org/the-twelve-believers/) and Gospel Desk in general.
+On Wednesday, July 29 from 7:00 to 8:30 PM (US/Eastern), Lord willing, I will be speaking at [Grace Edgeworth](https://www.edgeworthanglican.com/), PA, sharing about the [Twelve Believers](https://www.gospeldesk.org/the-twelve-believers/) and Gospel Desk in general.
 If you'd like to attend in person, please RSVP via email to [Fr.
 Chance Perdue](mailto:chance@edgeworthanglican.com).
 The event will also be